Advers/6-Degrees-of-Battle/README.md

 Ships will have a point value assigned to them to determine how balanced a fight may be.

 Events will usually be hosted on Buildstruct the sandbox server.

+## Folder structure

+== Dupes ==
+This is where we put all of the files for use with Advanced Duplicator 2.

+== Chips ==
+This is where to find all of the standalone chips such as the arena generator.